-Full photo of the stadium in the back of the card is genius and low serial-numbers are always a plus.
+A full photo of the stadium in the back of the card is genius and serial numbers are always a plus.
 Parallels do exist; Stat Line Season #d to /90 and Stat Line Career #d to /3.

 The card back can be challenging with dark borders on the sides but overall very nice and are #d to 2000; surprisingly the first 500 of these are die-cut.
 Parallels include Aspirations #d to /56 and Elite Status #d to /54.

 This one is an absolute stunner!
 Card stock is quality, card design unique, and serial- numbered to /1500 is perfect.

 The full action photo in the front is fantastic however, the reverse negative photo in the back is the only foul.
 One parallel is inserted, Essential Credentials Futures #d to 25.